Sidelined healthcare lobby stymies Republican healthcare effort

 One hospital industry lobbyist said there has been no attempt by Republican leadership to have a serious discussion with industry lobbyists or leaders about how to change the bill to win their support.

 That has not been the case with the portion of the bill that addresses the individual insurance market.
-Insurers, including some of the biggest providers of Obamacare individual plans, Anthem Inc (ANTM.N) and Molina Healthcare (MOH.N), have been asking for changes to specific policies.
+Insurers, including some of the biggest providers of Obamacare individual plans, Anthem Inc and Molina Healthcare, have been asking for changes to specific policies.

 For instance, the Senate bill repeals the penalty associated with the individual mandate, the requirement that all people purchase insurance or pay a government fee.
 In its place, insurers received one of their biggest demands: a provision in the bill that provides incentives for Americans to have continuous insurance coverage and allows insurers to charge them more if they let their policies lapse.